-The treatment of diffuse cutaneous leishmaniasis caused by L. aethiopica is problematical, as this parasite is less sensitive to Glucantime®.
+The treatment of diffuse cutaneous leishmaniasis caused by L. aethiopica is problematical, as this parasite is less sensitive to Glucantime[®].
 Pentamidine can be used against L. aethiopica.
-A dose of 4 mg/kg/week has to be continued for at least 4 months after the disappearance of the parasites from the skin is an acceptable guideline here.
+A dose of 4 mg/kg/week which has to be continued for at least 4 months after disappearance of the parasites from the skin is an acceptable guideline here.
+Parenteral aminosidine sulphate is another therapeutic possibility.
+This is an antibiotic that is obtained from Streptomyces chrestomyceticus.
+It is an aminoglycoside and is thus potentially nephro- and ototoxic.
+It is chemically identical to paromomycin, which is obtained from a related Streptomyces strain.
+The compound is not resorbed from the intestine.
+Recurrences are frequently seen with aminosidine given as monotherapy.
+Aminosidine is however synergistic with stibogluconate and a permanent remission can be obtained with the combination of aminosidine with Glucantime[®] or Pentostam[®].
+The dose is 14 mg/kg/day IM to be continued for up to 60 days after all parasites have been eliminated.
+The total treatment period takes 6 months or more.
 Good results were obtained with amphotericin B.

-LAST UPDATED BY ADMIN ON JANUARY 16TH, 2025
+LAST UPDATED BY ADMIN ON JULY 13TH, 2022